joestubbs/coe379L-sp25/docs/unit01/class_intro.rst

     Cover of the textbook Artificial Intelligence: A Modern Approach [1]; considered by many to be the definitive resource.
 The first edition was published in 1995.

-Recent as the last decade or so Machine Learning and Deep Learning as subfields within AI have taken off.
+As recently as the last decade or so, the Machine Learning and Deep Learning as subfields within AI have taken off.
 Some say ML is the dominant subfield of AI.
+These topics will be the focus of our course.

 What is Machine Learning?